Get started

 kubectlcommand-line tool is configured to communicate with your clusterThere are multiple ways to point

 kubectlto the correct cluster.
-The instructions below are for reference purposes.- Amazon Elastic Kubernetes Service
+Here is one approach:- Amazon Elastic Kubernetes Service

 - Google Kubernetes Engine